 The whole of the band 4 200–4 400 MHz is globally used for radio altimeters on board aircraft.
 Radio altimeters provide an essential safety-of-life function for all phases of flight, including the final stages of landing where the aircraft has to be manoeuvred into the flare position or attitude.
-(Use of this band for radio altimeters is expected to continue for the long term.)
+Use of this band for radio altimeters is expected to continue for the long term.
+In addition, WRC-15 added an aeronautical mobile (R) service allocation limited to use for wireless avionics intra-communication (WAIC) systems.

 The frequency band 4 200–4 400 MHz may also be considered as a potential candidate band for the “Spectrum Release” activities.
 In addition, the use of this band by aviation may also become subject to “Spectrum Pricing”.
 (See Chapter 8 Section “ICAO Spectrum Strategy”.)